joaopjt/vanillajs-validation/README.md

 # Vanilla Validation

-A lightweight validation form inspired in [Jquery Validation](https://jqueryvalidation.org) (Still under coding).
+A lightweight validation form that replace [Jquery Validation](https://jqueryvalidation.org) (Still under coding).

 ⚡️ 24kb in browser only.
 As a project dependency, it falls to 6kb only.